 The Commission also has the authority to establish lines of credit or issue short-term notes to provide temporary financing for certain projects for which the Commission is otherwise authorized to issue bonds.
 No such line of credit is presently outstanding.
-In July 2016, the State issued its \$80,000,000 Taxable General Obligation Note, Series 2016A (the "Series 2016A Note") to provide temporary financing for a portion of the costs of a project for Continental Tire The Americas, LLC to be located in Hinds County, Mississippi.
-There is currently \$20,000,000 outstanding under the Series 2016A Note.
+In July 2016, the State issued its \$80,000,000 Taxable General Obligation Note, Series 2016A (the "Series 2016A Note") to provide temporary financing for a portion of the costs of a project for Continental Tire The Americas, LLC, to be located in Hinds County, Mississippi.
+There is currently approximately \$40,000,000 outstanding under the Series 2016A Note as of October 27, 2017.
 The Series 2016A Note matures July 7, 2018.
-The State anticipates refinancing the Series 2016A Note with long term bonds prior to maturity thereof.
+The State plans to refinance a portion of the Series 2016A Note with the proceeds of the Series 2017 Bonds.